YoshiMitsu93/LSR-XML-Helper/README.md

   This is ideal when updating to newer LSR releases:
   simply load fresh XML files and re-apply all your saved edits automatically.

+- **Shared config packs (export & import)**
+  - You can export your saved edits into a single JSON “config pack”, which can include edits from one or many XML files.
+  - Other users can import that pack and have those edits added into their own **LSR-Changes** logs as **pending changes**.
+  - Imported edits are **merged with any existing saved edits**, instead of overwriting them, so their own custom changes are preserved.
+  - This removes the need to manually copy and paste XML segments when sharing configs.

+- **Review saved edits menu**
+  A dedicated menu lets you:
+  - View all saved edits for each XML file, with `Pending` / `Committed` status tags.
+  - Apply all changes at once (with automatic backups).
+  - Apply a single change, delete one change, or clear all saved changes for a file.
+  - Run a dry-run test that applies changes in memory only, without touching the XML on disk.
+  - Save the XML, create a backup, and mark changes as committed.

+- **Settings & Info screen**
+  A separate screen where you can:
+  - See the current tool version, root XML folder, AppData config folder, and the `LSR-XML-Helper` helper root.
+  - Open the main XML folder, `XML-Edits`, `BackupXMLs`, and `Shared-Configs` folders with one keypress.
+  - Toggle **automatic update checks** on or off.
+  - Toggle **auto-use last XML folder** so the tool can reopen the last location automatically.

 ---